NikKowPHP/social-brain/chapters/chapter-13.md

 > *   **Primary Brain Profile:** Connector & Architect (Core Skill Development)
 > *   **Purpose:** To give and receive "bug reports" in a way that promotes learning, not a threat response.

-In our community of practice, no single act of communication causes more damage than feedback.
-We know it is essential for growth, yet attempts to deliver it often result in defensive anger.
+In the Conductor's Guild, no single act of communication causes more anxiety, frustration, and collateral damage than feedback.
+We know it is essential for growth, yet our attempts to deliver it often result in defensive anger, and our attempts to receive it often feel like a personal attack.
+It is the conversational equivalent of handling radioactive material.

 #### **The Science: The Brain's Two-Part Problem**